Beta

 LAX to ICN in business class is one of the most coveted transpacific award routes, and the math makes clear why.
 Korean Air SKYPASS prices the one-way redemption at 80,000 miles against roughly $6,000 in paid business-class fares, producing a return of 7.5¢ per mile — well above our conservative 1.5¢ SKYPASS valuation at rewardztravel.com.
 But the single strongest CPP on any Asia business redemption in our grounding data belongs to Alaska Mileage Plan's JAL sweet spot: 60,000 miles unlocks JAL business class one-way from the U.S. West Coast at a verified 9.2¢ per point against ~$5,500 cash fares, and JAL's Apex Suites product is among the best in the sky.
 The catch is that JAL flies LAX–ICN via Tokyo Narita (NRT), so your routing adds a stopover — which Alaska actually permits at no extra cost, turning a connecting itinerary into a potential bonus destination.

 Saver business-class space between Los Angeles and Seoul is capacity-controlled and genuinely competitive.
 Expect 0–4 seats per departure on most release dates; peak travel windows around Chuseok, Lunar New Year, and summer school breaks frequently show zero available saver inventory weeks in advance.
-Asiana and Korean Air tend to be tighter with their partner release than with own-metal inventory, so searching for Korean Air awards through SKYPASS directly, or Asiana awards through Aeroplan, is often more productive than assuming broad partner space.
+Asiana and Korean Air tend to be tighter with their partner release than with own-metal inventory, so searching for Korean Air awards through SKYPASS directly, or Asiana awards through a transfer partner, is often more productive than assuming broad partner space.
 Flexibility across a 5–7 day window is not optional for this route — it's a prerequisite.

 The transfer paths depend on which program wins your availability search.
-Chase Ultimate Rewards transfers 1:1 to Korean Air SKYPASS — a direct and clean path to the 80,000-mile SKYPASS redemption — and also 1:1 to Air Canada Aeroplan for the 75,000-point Star Alliance option.
+Chase Ultimate Rewards transfers 1:1 to Korean Air SKYPASS — a direct and clean path to the 80,000-mile SKYPASS redemption — and also 1:1 to a transfer partner for the 75,000-point Star Alliance option.
 If you're holding Amex Membership Rewards, the most relevant path here runs 1:1 to Singapore KrisFlyer, which prices ANA or United business class from the U.S. to Japan at 62,000 miles — useful if your Seoul itinerary can tolerate a Japan connection.
 KrisFlyer also prices Singapore Airlines business class West Coast to Singapore at 99,000 miles, which overshoots the Korea market in both cost and geography.
 Capital One and Citi ThankYou points also transfer 1:1 to KrisFlyer, broadening access to that 62,000-mile Japan pivot if Alaska miles aren't in your account.

 Find space first — then transfer.